tomaka/declmagic/guide/native-components.md

 If there are multiple `position` components, the position of the entity is the sum of all the components.

-The values in this component are updated when the game runs.
+The values in this component are updated when the game runs if `autoupdate` is true.

 ```rust
 {